thezoid/ShopPyBot/readme.md

      - `pip install playsound`
 - [Google Chrome](https://chrome.google.com)
 - [ChromeDriver](https://chromedriver.chromium.org/downloads)
-     - Drop this in the same directory as `bot.py`
+     - Drop this in the same directory as `bot.py` and `bot-availCheck.py`

 ## How to Use

-1. Make sure you have all the listed requirements above installed on your machine
+1. Make sure you have all the listed requirements above installed on your machine.
 2. Customize `settings.json` to include all of your appropriate information.
-Use the tables below if you are unsure of what settings you should use.
+Use the tables below if you are unsure of what values you should use.
+3. Run `bot.py` or `bot-availCheck.py` through your favorite method
+     - *NOTE:* It is recommended to run this through the command line to more easily observe any output that may come up

 ## Customizing `settings.json`

 ### Debug